 If you believe you are being harassed, you should report it.
 Williams has a strong policy against retaliation when a complaint is made in good faith.
 If you don't report being harassed, it could continue for a long time, and it could even get worse if it is allowed to continue.
-You can contact your your manager's boss, your HR business partner, the Business Ethics Resource Center, or the Williams Action Line.
+You can contact your manager, your HR business partner, the Business Ethics Resource Center, or the Williams Action Line.